-- Terrible Ticking: The Master's drumbeat.
+- Terrible Ticking: The Master's drumbeat drove him mad.

-- Thanatos Gambit: Played straight, inverted and slightly averted at the same time, being that the Master anticipated his death (hence his refusal to regenerate) in "Last of the Time Lords", and used his subordinates to imprison his wife, (who murdered him), and took a biometric imprint from her to use as a catalyst for the Applied Phlebotinum used to resurrect him.
+- Thanatos Gambit: Played straight, inverted and averted at the same time, being that the Master anticipated his death (hence his refusal to regenerate) in "Last of the Time Lords", and used his subordinates to imprison his wife, (who murdered him), and took a biometric imprint from her to use as a catalyst for the Applied Phlebotinum used to resurrect him.
 Except his wife came up with a plan of her own, anticipating this scheme, and her sabotage which cost her life, meant the Master Came Back Wrong, but his scheme was otherwise successful.

 - Third Act Stupidity: The Lord President.
 Telling the Master he has outlived his usefulness?
-Risky, in itself.
-But telling him that before he actually has outlived his usefulness?
+Risky, in itself, but telling him that before he actually has outlived his usefulness?
 He was just asking to get zapped.

 - Time Crash: After the Ood berate the Doctor for taking so long to come see them about what's going on, he realizes that they have made far too much progress after only a hundred years since he last met them.
 Time is starting to break down, due to the Time Lords' plot to escape the Time War.

-- Token Minority Couple: Martha and Mickey.
+- Token Minority Couple: Martha and Mickey are now married.